lorenzcgn/person-java/README.md

-# person-java
+# Create a person in java
-Java exercise that create a Person
+Java exercise that create a Person and print all the informations